TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - it seems going from a route not found to a working blazor route doesnt rever the layout

 # Recommendations from project
+- prerender and static need to be wrapped with nojs or we will get partially working rendering
+	- its should be inert or html post, and we want the mvc as close to blazor as possible so it needs to work for most
+	- this mean completing a form during the prerender stage incorrectly requires redirection (the other options is exploring  a mediatr state hub)
+- with the right design we may be able to avoid ever splitting logic based on nojs if we are happy wrapping buttons in forms, or always having them seperate with a for= to their form. or state submitting for interactive always without a form.
+Likely we need to pass the rendermode and have static displayed as nojs
 - for every component we need to decide at what point do we split and become nojs OR where will we wrap this in a form
 - Controllers should use same service as blazor components so posts using same logic
 - Order of NoJs support priority